Hey, I'm Melissa. MamAHOOD is kicking my butt!

 I felt in control.

 There were no complications during labor.
 He latched on right away.
-It seemed to be smooth sailing.
+It was smooth sailing.

 But after weeks of being home in my "new reality," I felt lonely, sad, and unprepared.
-I cried at my six week visit with my midwife and I had no idea why.
+I cried at my 6-week visit with my midwife and I had no idea why.

 I felt unprepared for all the emotional ups and downs.

-One day, I decided that I couldn't possibly be the only woman who felt like this.
-I reached out to the online community of new mothers I began connecting with.
+One day, I decided that I couldn't possibly be the only woman who felt like this and I reached out to the online community of new mothers I began connecting with.

 We all felt the same.